Heun11/Enguin/README.md

 - write demo dino for speed test []
 - (optional) recreate how color works in canvas=api []

+- DOLEZITE -> je to pomala sracka a nikto by to nikdy nemal pouzivat!, ak to chces pouzit tak sa chod zabit, je to podobne utrpenie :)

 ## Docs:
 - link
 ## Development